 Review different design styles of patio heaters

-While you’re considering different fuels, factor in how the characteristics of your outdoor setting might impact your design choices.
+While considering different fuels, factor in how the characteristics of your outdoor setting might impact your design choices.
 Some outdoor patio lamp heaters work well in large spaces, while others are ideal in small ones.
-The location of your gas lines and electrical outlets definitely matters as well.
-From a design standpoint, outdoor heating appliances fall into one of two categories: those that can be moved and those that can’t once they’re installed.
+The location of your gas lines and electrical outlets matters as well.
+Outdoor heating appliances fall into two design categories: those that can be moved and those that can’t after installation.

 Freestanding – Portable outdoor heaters

 Mobile heating units vary in their intended placement and degree of portability.
-Standalone propane patio heaters have enclosed compartments that store and conceal their gas tanks and can be placed anywhere.
+Standalone propane patio heaters have enclosed compartments.
+They store and conceal their gas tanks and can be placed anywhere.
 Outdoor electric heaters are limited in their mobility by the outlet position and cord length.
 A key benefit of these space heaters is the ease of set-up.

 Floor or stand-up heaters

-Most standing heaters are large (6-8 feet tall) and have wheels to move them around.
-These tower, mushroom or pyramid heaters are often used on restaurant decks and patios to provide warmth for diners within a 5 to 10-foot radius.
-Some small versions of this kind of outdoor heat lamp have squared designs and are meant to be placed under tables or to heat smaller spaces.
+Most standing heaters are large (6-8 feet tall) and have wheels.
+These tower, mushroom or pyramid heaters are often used on restaurant decks and patios.
+They provide warmth for diners within a 5 to 10-foot radius.
+Smaller versions of this outdoor heat lamp have squared designs and are placed under tables or to heat smaller spaces.

-As the name suggests, these diminutive heaters sit on tabletops and often mimic the look of their larger floor model counterparts.
+These small heaters sit on tabletops and often mimic the look of larger floor models.
 Typically 3 feet or shorter, they’re easy to move and store when not in use.

 Fixed – Mounted or Hanging Heaters

-Immobile outdoor space heaters are permanently attached to walls or ceilings and are perfect for settings where floor space is limited.
-Depending on the fuel source and existing infrastructure, a professional electrician or gas plumber may be required for the installation.
-Commercial or high-use residential locations often connect to existing propane or natural gas lines but most mounted heaters tend to be hardwired electrical units.
+Immobile outdoor space heaters are permanently attached to walls or ceilings.
+They’re perfect when there is little floor space.
+A professional electrician or gas plumber may be required for the installation.
+Commercial or high-use residential locations often connect to existing propane or natural gas lines.
+However, most mounted heaters tend to be electrical units.
 The safest mounted set-ups are far enough away that people cannot burn their hands on hot metal.
-This type of heater is great when you have static seating and know you’ll need to warm the same areas.
+This type of heater is great when you have static seating and warm the same areas.

 Wall Mount Outside Heaters

 Uncovered settings with limited floor space (or when you want inconspicuous heating) are perfect for wall-mounted heaters.
-Gas lines and electrical wiring can be hidden in walls, so you can have conveniently situated heat without visible connections ruining the ambiance.
+Gas lines and electrical wiring can be hidden in walls.
+This enables you to conveniently position the heat without ruining the ambiance.
 Cross beams of pergolas and gazebos also offer ideal surfaces for mounting as they are high up and less noticeable.

 Ceiling Porch Heaters

-Mounting an outdoor heater on the ceiling is a sensible decision when you have limited usable wall space – like a screened-in porch with mesh or glass walls.
-Some models affix to the surface while others are flush-mounted into the ceiling.
-The latter allows the mechanism to be less conspicuous, thereby directing attention to the decor.
-Only electric outdoor heaters can be recessed into ceilings.
-Radiant infrared heaters directed toward the floor are much more efficient than heating fans that blow warm air that rises to the ceiling and away from where it’s needed [Roth, Dieckmann & Brodrick (2007)].
+Mounting an outdoor heater on the ceiling is sensible when you have limited usable wall space – like a screened-in porch with mesh or glass walls.
+Some models are affixed to the surface while others are flush-mounted into the ceiling.
+The latter are less conspicuous and direct attention to the decor.
+Electric outdoor heaters can be recessed into ceilings while gas versions cannot.
+Radiant infrared heaters directed toward the floor are much more efficient than heating fans.
+The latter blows warm air that rises to the ceiling and away from where it’s needed [Roth, Dieckmann & Brodrick (2007)].

 Pole Mount Heaters

 In some large commercial spaces, mounting outdoor heaters on poles may be a good solution.
 This is especially true if there’s high traffic, seating is tightly packed and it’s an open-air setting without a ceiling.
-Portable heaters might be at risk of getting bumped into, so fixing the heat lamps high up on poles makes a lot of sense.
+Portable heaters might get bumped into, so fixing the heat lamps high up on poles makes a lot of sense.

 Hanging Patio Heaters

 If you have a high or vaulted ceiling, a hanging heater might be your best bet.
 Whether dangling by a sturdy cord or held in place by chains or rigid metal tubing, these deck heaters bring warmth closer to where you need it.
-Because gas lines can be a bit unwieldly (and eyesores), most hanging outdoor heaters are electric-powered.
+Gas lines can be a bit unwieldy (and eyesores), so most hanging outdoor heaters are electric-powered.

 Safety – you can never be too careful

-Keeping your deck or porch warm and cozy when the temperature drops allows you to enjoy outdoor dining and lounging year-round.
+Keep your deck or porch warm and cozy when the temperature drops to enjoy outdoor dining and lounging year-round.
 However, it comes with great responsibility.
-If not properly managed, focused heat and gaseous emissions can be dangerous to people’s health and can damage or destroy property.
+Focused heat and gaseous emissions can threaten health and damage or destroy property.

 Safe patio heater placement

-Natural and propane gas heaters produce harmful carbon monoxide, so they can only be installed in uncovered or open spaces that are well-ventilated [Whitmyre & Pandian (2018)].
-With the exception of infrared patio heaters, most heaters are hot to the touch.
-Place them away from flammable materials such as foliage, fabrics and furniture to minimize fire hazards (at least 3-feet on all sides).
-If at all possible, keep them more than an arm’s length from where people (especially children) can reach.
+Natural and propane gas heaters produce harmful carbon monoxide.
+They can only be installed in well-ventilated uncovered or open spaces [Whitmyre & Pandian (2018)].
+Infrared patio heaters aside, most heaters are hot to the touch.
+Place them away from flammable materials such as foliage, fabrics and furniture to minimize fire hazards (at least 3 feet on all sides).
+If possible, keep them more than an arm’s length from where people (especially children) can reach.
 Avoid setting floor heaters on uneven surfaces or in high-traffic areas where they can be knocked over.

 Outdoor heater safety features

-The best outdoor heaters have a number of features to make them as safe as possible and qualify for CSA certification or UL approval.
+The best outdoor heaters have many features to make them as safe as possible and qualify for CSA certification or UL approval.

-- Easily Accessible On/Off Switch or Remote Control – Turning the unit on and off or adjusting the temperature should not be difficult or put you at risk of touching a hot surface
+- Accessible On/Off Switch or Remote – Turning the unit on and off or adjusting temperature should not be difficult or put you at risk of touching a hot surface

-- Automatic Shutoff – The heater will turn off if it gets too hot or becomes a fire hazard
+- Automatic Shutoff – The heater turns off if it gets too hot or becomes a fire hazard

-- Tip-Over Switch – If the heater gets knocked over, the heating element will automatically turn off (very important for tall standing towers or tabletop designs)
+- Tip-Over Switch – If the heater is knocked over, the heating element will automatically turn off (very important for tall standing towers or tabletop designs)

-- Cool-Touch Glass – Many heaters have shielding glass tubes or screens that prevent someone from directly touching the heating element and are cooler to the touch
+- Cool-Touch Glass – Many heaters have shielding glass tubes or screens to prevent someone from directly touching the heating element and are cooler to the touch

 - Protective Cover – Inclement weather, dust and critters can damage heating components and weaken connections if units are not covered when not in use